Nagorno-Karabakh: US hosts warring parties as fighting rages | DW | 23.10.2020

 The decadeslong conflict between the two former Soviet republics over the disputed region flared up again on September 27 and has already killed about 1,000 people.

-Pompeo shook hands and exchanged pleasantries in separate meetings with Azerbaijani Foreign Minister Jeyhun Bayramov and Armenian Foreign Minister Zohrab Mnatsakanyan an hour apart at the State Department.
+Pompeo shook hands and exchanged pleasantries in separate meetings with Azerbaijani Foreign Minister Jeyhun Bayramov and Armenian Foreign Minister Zohrab Mnatsakanyan an hour apart.

+After the talks, the US State Department said Pompeo had "emphasized the need to end the violence and protect civilians."

+He reiterated the US stance that the conflict should be resolved on the principles of "the non-use or threat of force, territorial integrity and the equal rights and self-determination of peoples."

 Read more: Fleeing Nagorno-Karabakh: Ethnic Armenians in limbo